 Manuscripts Online was created by a partnership between the Universities of Sheffield, Leicester, Birmingham, York, Glasgow and Queen's University Belfast.
-Natural language processing, indexing, the development of the search engine and implementation of the website front end were carried out by the Humanities Research Institute (University of Sheffield).
+Natural language processing, indexing, the development of the search engine and implementation of the website front end were carried out by the Digital Humanities Institute (University of Sheffield).
 The website front end was implemented using designs provided by Mickey and Mallory.
 See below for Project Staff.

 The project was made possible by a generous grant from the JISC e-Content Capital Programme.

 The project is a sister-site to the JISC-funded Connected Histories which provides integrated access to online historical resources for the period 1500 to 1900.
 A great deal of Manuscripts Online builds upon the methods and expertise developed by the developers of Connected Histories: the University of Sheffield, the Institute of Historical Research and the University of Hertfordshire.